Last modified on December 16, 2019

 Locations Per Run (or Locations per Interval in AlertSite 1.0)

-If Rotate Locations is selected, you need to specify the number (subset) of locations to use for each monitor run.
+If Rotate Locations is selected, you need to specify the number (subset) of public locations to use for each monitor run.
 This value ranges from 1 to the total number of locations you selected for the monitor.

 If Monitoring Mode (or Monitoring Type in AlertSite 1.0) is Round Robin or SLA (MultiPOP), you need at least 2 locations per interval.